Module 7.4: AKS Storage, Observability & Scaling

 Azure Disks: Block Storage for Single-Pod Workloads

-Section titled “Azure Disks: Block Storage for Single-Pod Workloads”Azure Disks provide block-level storage that attaches to a single node at a time.
-This maps to ReadWriteOnce (RWO) access mode in Kubernetes---only one pod on one node can mount the disk for read-write access.
+Section titled “Azure Disks: Block Storage for Single-Pod Workloads”Azure Disks provide high-performance block-level storage that attaches directly to a virtual machine.
+Because it is block storage, it is natively bound to a single node at any given time.
+In Kubernetes terms, this maps to the ReadWriteOnce (RWO) access mode—meaning only one pod on one specific node can mount the disk for read-write access.
+If a pod crashes and is rescheduled to a new node, the CSI driver must detach the disk from the old node and attach it to the new one.

 Ultra Disks: When Premium SSD Is Not Enough